Czechball/pidrive-install/README.md

 - Alfa AWUS036ACH (RTL8812au) [dual band] - requires [rtl8812au](https://github.com/aircrack-ng/rtl8812au), doesn't support NETLINK (hcxdumptool will complain but it works fine) | **Recommended, has very good reception on both bands**
 - Alfa AWUS036NH (RT3070) [single band] - no extra requirements, full NETLINK support. | **Recommended for single band usage, has great reception**
 - TP-Link TL-WN722N v2/v3 (RTL8188EUS) [single band] - requires [realtek-rtwifi](https://github.com/kimocoder/realtek_rtwifi) for best performance, has full NETLINK support | **Pretty good performance for its size, similar to Archer T2UH**
 - AC1200 Techkey (generic, might have different names or brands) (RTL88x2bu) [dual band] - requires [rtl88x2bu](https://github.com/cilynx/rtl88x2bu), doesn't support NETLINK (hcxdumptool will complain but it works fine).
 This interace is sometimes branded as just simply "Wifi 1200 USB3.0" with no mentions of brand or model.
 Be cautious about the chipset when buying these, only RTL88x2bu has been tested so far. | **Mediocre performance on both bands, can be a good addition to an existing system.
-Capture 5 GHz just fine.**
+Captures 5 GHz just fine.**

 ### Known bad cards